joowon-byun/demo-klaytn-chainlink/README.md

 ```

 ### Deploying and Calling Consumer Contract
 Now you are ready to deploy your consumer code.
 The consumer code can be found at `./contractInteraction/contract/oracle_timestamp.sol`.
+You need to set Job Spec ID, LinkToken Contract addres, Oracle Contract address as arguments in the file.
 ```
 cd ./contractInteraction
 yarn